oreximus/learnings/InformationTechnology/Monday/notes.md

 settings - you can select chart type, etc...

 Chart

 - x, y axis - group - calculation function

 Goal Tracing - you can add additional views. - blank view to completly assignment

 Pipeline - you can drag-n-drop the progress to levels

-## Organizing Stuffs